Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 Only a few items can win, but all voters can win something!

-... and Set Budgets
+Fair Shares Set Budgets

-Each funding level is like another project.
+• Each funding level is like another project:

-It needs enough cards to fill it up.
+it needs enough cards to fill it up.

-to help your highest ranks still in the running.
+moves to help your highest ranks still in the running.

 But an agency starts with [80]% of its recent budgets.